usarscotus/legal-directory/frcmp/rule_32.1.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) if the alleged violation occurred in the district of arrest, conduct a preliminary hearing under Rule 32.1(b) and either:

-(i) transfer the person to the district that has jurisdiction, if the judge finds probable cause to believe that a violation occurred; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) transfer the person to the district that has jurisdiction, if the judge finds probable cause to believe that a violation occurred; or

-&nbsp;&nbsp;(ii) dismiss the proceedings and so notify the court that has jurisdiction, if the judge finds no probable cause to believe that a violation occurred; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) dismiss the proceedings and so notify the court that has jurisdiction, if the judge finds no probable cause to believe that a violation occurred; or

 &nbsp;&nbsp;&nbsp;&nbsp;(B) if the alleged violation did not occur in the district of arrest, transfer the person to the district that has jurisdiction if:

-(i) the government produces certified copies of the judgment, warrant, and warrant application, or produces copies of those certified documents by reliable electronic means; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) the government produces certified copies of the judgment, warrant, and warrant application, or produces copies of those certified documents by reliable electronic means; and

-&nbsp;&nbsp;(ii) the judge finds that the person is the same person named in the warrant.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) the judge finds that the person is the same person named in the warrant.

 &nbsp;&nbsp;(6) Release or Detention.
 The magistrate judge may release or detain the person under 18 U.S.C. §3143(a)(1) pending further proceedings.
 The burden of establishing by clear and convincing evidence that the person will not flee or pose a danger to any other person or to the community rests with the person.